 ALWAYS see what others are writing about.
 Even if you know a lot, you may find a pointer here and there that you could add to your post.

 Also, the goal is to stand out from the crowd.
 So, to ensure that you do, you have to know what others are saying.
 A crucial part of writing a killer blog post is that you have to do a better job than anyone else out there.
 After all, that’s one of the ways you get repeat readers who bookmark your blog, sign up for your email list, follow you on social, and eventually buy from you.

-For example, if you’ve decided to write on “How to monetize a podcast”, search that on Google.
+For example, if you’ve decided to write on “How to monetize a podcast,” search that on Google.

 Now, easy there.
 I’m not asking you to read through each and every word.
 Just go over the main points.
 I can guarantee that most of these posts are either some kind of how-to guide or list-type articles.
-So, you’ll have a decent idea of what the authors are talking about if you read through the headers and sub-headers for each of these ten posts/pages.
+So, you’ll have a decent idea of what the authors are talking about if you read through the headers and sub-headers for each of these posts.

 Make note of the following things: